 The researchers discovered that two of the features workers would most highly value in a labor organization are collective bargaining on behalf of workers and the provision of portable health and retirement benefits.
 Other features that workers would highly value include unemployment benefits, training opportunities, and job search help.
 Workers also would be somewhat more likely to join a labor organization if it offered legal representation or input into corporate decisions, through means such as representing workers in joint labor-management committees or formally on a company board.

-This study has resulted in a paper that is under review at the journal ILR Review.
+This study has resulted in an article published in the journal ILR Review.
 The research has also been presented at a number of venues, including the 2019 Labor and Employment Relations Association (LERA) Annual Conference, the Economic Policy Institute (July 2019), and the LERA sessions at the Allied Social Science Associations 2020 Annual Conference.

 Labor in the Boardroom